Asutosh11/python-flask-post-api-template/README.md

 pip install Flask
 ```

-<h4>How to run this file?</h4>
+<h4>How to use this file?</h4>

 1. Clone this repo

 2. Open command line or Terminal on your computer

 3. Go to the folder where this repo is downloaded

-  4.1.
+<h4>Choosing between development and production environment to run</h4>

+i.
 Enter this if you are working in <b>dev environment:</b>

 ```
 python index.py
 ```

-4.2.
+  ii.
 Flask is designed to run in debug environment only that that handle request of only one User.<br>
   &nbsp; &nbsp; &nbsp; &nbsp;To make it run in production, we need a dependency called as <b>waitress</b>. <br>
   &nbsp; &nbsp; &nbsp; &nbsp;For <b>production environment</b> enter this:

 ```